bcaro/wifilightV2-doc/docs/en_US/index.md

 wifilightV2 does not create devices automatically except:

 -   Tuya Smartlife
-- Ewelink
+-   Ewelink Sonoff
 -   Govee
+-   Tapo Kasa

 Need help ? :
 - Use the question mark icon to get help on each configuration item.